EstebanBorai/network-interface/README.md

 </div>

-> This crate is under development, feel free to contribute on [GitHub](https://github.com/EstebanBorai/network-interface)
+> This crate is under development, feel free to contribute on [GitHub](https://github.com/EstebanBorai/network-interface).
+API and implementation is subject to change.

 The main goal of `network-interface` crate is to retrieve system's Network Interfaces in a standarized manner.